cs50spring2021/tse-labs/crawler/README.md

 ### Testing Crawler

+The Implementation Spec instructs you to write a bash script `testing.sh` to test your crawler, and invoke it from the `make test` rule in the Makefile.
 Sample output from our crawler can be found in `~/cs50-dev/shared/tse/output`;
 keep in mind that our crawler may process URLs in a different order, so your directory may not be identical to ours.